Health Saving Account

 How do I fund the HSA?

-As an individual policy holder you would open up a HSA Account .
-To Find a suitable HSA Account please review this list.
+As an individual policyholder, you would open up an HSA Account .
+To Find a suitable HSA Account please review this list

 How can the funds be used?